fearless40/MonthChallenges/Challenge01/Challenge.md

  + Read input from a file
  + Interactive vs non interactive mode
  + Deal with errors from the user or in the file without crashing
  + Learning about tests (the tests are part of the challenge) The challenge will include a program to test your program.
+ + Dynamic memory allocation